 |Quality of carech30fn1||13%|

 Burnout is a psychological syndrome leading to a worker's erosion of engagement with their job due to long-term exposure to emotionally demanding work.
 It is a condition observed predominantly, though not exclusively, among those in the helping professions, like health and social services, where direct, frequent, and intense interactions with people are common and where the outcomes of work are not totally dependent on the actions of the worker.
 The most frequently cited conceptualization of burnout comes from Christina Maslach and colleagues who describe three constitutive dimensions.
 The first, emotional exhaustion, is a literal depletion of the worker's energy due to the work demands.
-It may ...
+It may manifest ...